-Pedestrian, bicycle and vehicular access in the study area will be markedly changed on the west side of 112th Avenue SE with the permanent closures of SE 1st Place in 2016 and SE 4th Street in 2017.
-After East Link construction is completed, SE 4th Street will allow access only by emergency vehicles.
-For areas west of 112th Avenue SE, these closures will shift vehicular access to remaining points along Main Street and Bellevue Way.
-Pedestrians and bicyclists accessing the East Main station from west of 112th Avenue SE will be required to use Main Street or the future park located over the light rail portal at Main Street and 112th Avenue SE (Figures 3 and 3a).
+Future access in the study area will be markedly changed with the loss of direct access into the Surrey Downs neighborhood on 112th Avenue SE at SE 1st Place and SE 4th Street.
+SE 4th Street will allow access only by emergency vehicles.
+People walking from Surrey Downs will be able to access 112th Avenue SE and the East Main station via pedestrian connections in the future park located at Main Street and 112th Avenue SE.